gmoraleda/moraleda.info/_posts/2020-11-17-baby-watch.md

 I tested it with Lola and she seems to love it.
 And I loved how easy is to create something from scratch using SwiftUI.

-I publish the project on [GitHub](https://github.com/gmoraleda/BabyColors) for those who might be interested.
+I've published the project on [GitHub](https://github.com/gmoraleda/BabyColors) for those who might be interested.
 Thanks for reading! ✌️